 Don’t let sudden stakeholder additions take the project by surprise.
 Talk with your team beforehand to identify which team members will be providing final approval throughout the entire project.

-This seal of approval includes approval of strategy, wireframes, designs, development, content, and copy.
+This must include approval of strategy, wireframes, designs, development, content, and copy.

 It is important to keep in mind that the larger the group of decision-makers, the longer it may take to get everyone on board with a decision.

 With that in mind, aim to keep the number of decision-makers low.
-Identify the impactful individuals who have a clear understanding of your organization's objectives, the authority to give approval on behalf of the organization, as well as a strong desire to move things forward.
+Identify the impactful individuals who have a clear understanding of your organization's objectives, the authority to give approval on behalf of the organization, and a strong desire to move things forward.

 3. Identify tech needs

-When a project begins, the client and the project manager get started, eager to deep dive into the prep and planning of the new website.
+When a website project begins, the client and the project manager get started, eager to dive deep into the prep and planning of the new website.

-But this will only progress smoothly if all parties know the scope of the project.
+But this will only progress smoothly if all parties know the project scope beforehand.

 If you’re expecting integrations with other platforms, they’ll need those too.

 Maybe your current host won’t be able to accommodate your new, bigger site.
 Maybe you need specific plugins, APIs, or integrations.
-Maybe you don’t know what you need.
+But it’s likely that you don’t know what you need.

 4. Write your copy